Indian Americans in U.S. Congress, tech organize COVID-19 aid to India

 Pharmaceutical executives say they are working around the clock to produce as much vaccine as possible, Jha said, and trying to set up new vaccine facilities in India could divert needed employees and resources.

-Reporting by Andrea Shalal in Washington, Emma Farge and Stephanie Nebehay in Geneva and Jane Lee in San Francisco; Editing by Heather Timmons and Howard Goller
+Reporting by Andrea Shalal in Washington, Emma Farge and Stephanie Nebehay in Geneva and Jane Lee in San Francisco; Editing by Heather Timmons, Howard Goller and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.